jigyasa1216/jigyasa1216/README.md

 - 🎓 I’m a pre-final year student pursuing **Mechanical and Automation Engineering** from Indira Gandhi Delhi Technical University for Women.

-- 📚 Find me on Leetcode: https://leetcode.com/jigyasa1216/
+- 📚 Solve with me on Leetcode: https://leetcode.com/jigyasa1216/

 - 👨‍💻 All of my projects are available at: [https://bit.ly/3Dp0yq2](https://bit.ly/3Dp0yq2)